‘Teen Mom 2’s Jenelle Evans Says She Can Prove Barb Is Keeping Jace Away From Her

 “Jace is staying home we r going to the beach with Gabe and Atlas tommorrow [sic] u have had him 3 weeks in a row… maybe next week,” Barb wrote to her daughter.

-Predictably Jenelle Evans wasn’t happy with the outcome of the conversation and fired back and Barb, telling her that it was high time Jace returned to living with her.
+Predictably Jenelle Evans wasn’t happy with the outcome of the conversation and fired back at Barb, telling her that it was high time Jace returned to living with her.

 “No I didn’t I’m his mother and he should be with me full time not ‘just for 3 weeks on weekends.’
-This isn’t fair, but not surprising, you saying this to me.
+This isn’t fair, but not surprising, you saying this to me.”

 Although Jenelle Evans has publicly trashed Barb on her Instagram, she tried to keep it civil when discussing their relationship with E!
 News.

 “Jace doesn’t have a ‘side.’
 He loves me and my mother equally and that will never change.
 I’m ok with that, too.
 I tell Jace and explain that me and my mom try to get along, but sometimes it just doesn’t work out.
 I don’t argue or even raise my voice in front of him anymore.
-If she makes me frustrated, I’ll simply hang up—no need for all of that extra stress,” she said.
+If she makes me frustrated, I’ll simply hang up—no need for all of that extra stress.”

 The mother and daughter pair have a final court date at the end of this month.
 Jenelle Evans has said that if she wins the case, she will subsequently cut Barb out of her life for good.